-The drug was first developed by Penn using a 4-1BB costimulatory domain for enhancing cellular responses, while Novartis joined as a co-developer as part of a development contract.
+The drug was first developed at the University of Pennsylvania using a 4-1BB costimulatory domain for enhancing cellular responses.
+Swiss-American pharmaceutical company Novartis subsequently joined as the drug’s co-developer as part of a development contract.

-The FDA’s Oncologic Drugs Advisory Committee (ODAC) unanimously recommended Kymriah’s approval in July 2017, and the drug subsequently received full FDA approval in August 2017.
+In July 2017, the FDA’s Oncologic Drugs Advisory Committee (ODAC) unanimously recommended Kymriah’s approval.
+The drug subsequently received full FDA approval in August 2017.

-The FDA also approved the drug to treat adult patients with relapsed or refractory (r/r) large B-cell lymphoma, including diffuse large B-cell lymphoma (DLBCL), high-grade B-cell lymphoma and DLBCL occurring from follicular lymphoma after two or more lines of systemic therapy in May 2018.
+In May 2018, the FDA approved the drug to treat adult patients with relapsed or refractory (r/r) large B-cell lymphoma, including diffuse large B-cell lymphoma (DLBCL), high-grade B-cell lymphoma, and DLBCL occurring from follicular lymphoma after two or more lines of systemic therapy.

 The disease causes patients to become anaemic and prone to infections, bleeding and bruising.

-The drug is available in 10ml and 50ml suspensions per bag and can be administered through intravenous (IV) infusion.
+The drug is available in 10ml and 50ml suspensions for each bag and can be administered through intravenous (IV) infusion.

-The trial was conducted across 25 centres in the US, EU, Canada, Australia and Japan.
-It saw a total of 88 patients infused with Kymriah™.
+The trial was conducted across 25 centres in the US, EU, Canada, Australia, and Japan.
+It involved a total of 88 patients being infused with Kymriah.

-The most common adverse reactions encountered during the clinical study were cytokine release syndrome (CRS), hypogammaglobulinemia, unspecified pathogen infections, pyrexia, decreased appetite, headache, encephalopathy, hypotension and bleeding episodes.
+The most common adverse reactions encountered during the clinical study were cytokine release syndrome (CRS), hypogammaglobulinaemia, unspecified pathogen infections, pyrexia, decreased appetite, headache, encephalopathy, hypotension, and bleeding episodes.

-Other adverse reactions included tachycardia, nausea, diarrhoea, vomiting, viral infectious disorders, hypoxia, fatigue, acute kidney injury and delirium.
+Other adverse reactions reported in the trial included tachycardia, nausea, diarrhoea, vomiting, viral infectious disorders, hypoxia, fatigue, acute kidney injury, and delirium.

+Novartis is a healthcare solution provider based in Basel, Switzerland.
 The company offers innovative medicines, generic and biosimilar pharmaceuticals, and eye care.
-Novartis’ products are sold in more than 155 countries.
+Its products are sold in more than 155 countries.

-Novartis and Penn originally entered a development contract in 2012, which led to the two companies agreeing to carry out the development and commercialisation of CAR-T cell therapies, including Kymriah™.
+Novartis and the University of Pennsylvania originally entered a development contract in 2012, which led to the two companies agreeing to carry out the development and commercialisation of CAR-T cell therapies, including Kymriah.